jessicafuller808/jessicafuller808/README.md

 I'm a Web Developer who's fascinated with UI design.
 --------------------------------------------------

-This GitHub is mainly to serve as a place to experiment and practice the skills I learn <br>
+This GitHub is mainly to serve as a place to experiment and practice the skills I learn.
-(whilst allowing the designer side to get reps in 🎨👩🏼‍🎨).

 * 🌍  Based in Washington State
 * ✉️  You can contact me at <a href="https://www.twitter.com/lift_eat_code" target="_blank" rel="noreferrer">[Twitter: @lift_eat_code]</a>